 Here are some key points related to loss of chance claims in medical negligence in Australia:

-Australia’s approach to loss of chance in medical negligence is shaped by wider public policy considerations.
+Australia’s approach to the loss of chance in medical negligence is shaped by wider public policy considerations.
 Courts frequently consider the societal effects of these claims on the healthcare system, striving to avoid overwhelming providers with lawsuits while still safeguarding patient rights.
 This balance embodies the principle of “proportional liability,” where damages awarded correspond proportionally to the likelihood of a better outcome, rather than the complete outcome itself.

 How are damages calculated in such claims?